 - Electrical Tape – ours is 3/4″ thick

 Yup, you read that right.

 Good ol’ fashioned electrical tape.

-The first thing you want to do is to hang your mirror on the wall is to measure your wall space.
+The first thing you want to do before you hang your mirror on the wall is to measure your wall space.

 We used a J channel for the main support.

 It’s a metal channel that attaches to the wall that and a single large mirror sits in.

 And you may want to make sure you have help hanging the heavy mirror!

 It’s also important to hang this into the wall studs, so you need to have a stud finder handy.